Current Parks Development Projects

 South Cameron Woodlot

 A new accessible playground was installed in 2024 as part of the Playground Replacement Program.
-In addition, as announced by Mayor Drew Dilkens in May of 2022, a new environmentally sensitive multi-use trail is being planned for the woodlot.
+In addition, as announced by Mayor Drew Dilkens in May 2022, a new environmentally sensitive multi-use trail is being planned for the woodlot.
 The feasibility study has been completed.
-Phase 1A is scheduled for 2025, pending grant approval funding.
+Phase 1A is scheduled for spring 2026, pending grant approval funding.

 Project Manager: Paul Mourad

-In addition, as announced by Mayor Drew Dilkens in May of 2022, a new environmentally sensitive multi-use trail is being planned for the woodlot.
+In addition, as announced by Mayor Drew Dilkens in May 2022, a new environmentally sensitive multi-use trail is being planned for the woodlot.
 The feasibility study has been completed.
-Phase 1A is scheduled for summer of 2025, pending grant approval funding.
+Phase 1A is scheduled for spring of 2026, pending grant approval funding.

 Project Manager: Paul Mourad